Group Homes For Young Adults

 At The Crossroads is the premier Group Home For Young Adults ages 18-25, struggling with substance abuse, emotional immaturity, and independent living.
 At The Crossroads is located in the stunning desert of southern Utah and is well known for its high-quality program that features assisted living, group and individual therapy, peer support, and countless opportunities for personal growth.

 While many parents of struggling young adults think of “group homes” when it comes to helping their children, At the Crossroads is so much more.
-As a residential treatment center, ATC not just a facility where troubled young adults reside, with some activities and classes that might help them move forward someday.
+As a treatment center, ATC not just a facility where troubled young adults reside, with some activities and classes that might help them move forward someday.
 ATC takes an active role every single day to help each young man or woman make a positive change in their life.

 At the Crossroads is a unique and supportive program that is ready to help.
 Call us today at (866) 439-0354 to speak with one of representatives.